This department administers the following degree programs:

 Before being recommended for admission to a degree program with a major in agricultural and applied economics, the student may be required to take (without graduate credit) undergraduate leveling courses as specified by the department.

 The School of Law and the Graduate School of Texas Tech University offer a dual degree program that allows students to complete the requirements for the Master of Science in Agricultural and Applied Economics and the Doctor of Jurisprudence.
 This dual program can be completed one year sooner than when each is pursued separately.
 The 36-hour M.S. component is administered by the Department of Agricultural and Applied Economics on behalf of the Graduate School, while the J.D. component is administered by the School of Law.

 The dual degree program is of particular benefit to students who are interested in practicing law in a rural setting or who want to pursue certain types of careers in agribusiness finance or natural resource law.
 Students must be admitted to both programs separately but the LSAT test will suffice for both applications.

 Professors: Hudson, Johnson, Lyford, Malaga, Misra, Segarra

-Associate Professors: Carpio, Chidmi, Elam, Farmer, Murova, Wang
+Associate Professors: Carpio, Chidmi, Elam, Farmer, Murova, Rahman, Wang

 Assistant Professors: Lange, Martin, Williams, Zivkovic